 - Reduced risk of heart disease

-- Reduced total and LDL cholesterol
+- Lower total and LDL ("bad") cholesterol

 One of the most researched benefits of beta-glucan is its effect on blood cholesterol levels.
-Beta-glucan can attach itself to bile acids and excrete these acids from the body.

-Bile acids are generated by the liver using the body's stores of cholesterol and when they are expelled from the body, the liver is required to use up more cholesterol in order to make new bile acids.
-This leads to decreased cholesterol levels in the body, according to a July 2012 review in Comprehensive Reviews in Food Science and Food Safety.
+Here's how it works: Beta-glucan can attach itself to bile acids and excrete these acids from the body.
+Bile acids are generated by the liver using the body's stores of cholesterol.
+When they're expelled from your body, your liver uses up more cholesterol to make new bile acids.
+That, in turn, leads to lower cholesterol levels, according to a July 2012 review in Comprehensive Reviews in Food Science and Food Safety.

 1. Oats